Wokdsem/Kinject/index.md

 * ***Defining dependencies***

-    Use an ```@Provides``` annotated method to define a dependency.
+    Use a ```@Provides``` annotated method to define a dependency.
 The method's return type define which dependency it satisfies.
     For example, ```provideHeater()``` is invoked whenever a ```Heater``` is required:

     ```java